blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Boot Internals.md

 - RMM-Bypass
 - FRP
 - FDE/FBE Encryption
-- Samsung Knox
+- **Samsung Knox**
-	- Samsung RKP (Realtime Kernel Protection)
-		- This is the Samsung equivalent of AVB/dm-verity or Secure Boot
+	- **Knox Verified Boot (KVB)**
+		- It handles both Secure Boot (Bootloader) and AVB (Kernel + Android Part)
+		- Specifically, it checks the Bootloader and Kernel
+		- It has two components

-- Samsung Trusted Boot
+			- **Samsung Trusted Boot**
 				- Same as Secure Boot / AVB, but with Samsung additions
 				- Secure Boot keys are stored in Samsung Secure Boot Certificate chain
 				- Trusted Boot takes snapshots during boot, and stores them in TrustZone Trusted Execution Environment (TEE)
-		- Trusted Boot ensures older bootloaders cannot boot as part of the Rollback Prevention process
+					- Trusted Boot ensures older bootloaders cannot boot as part of the Rollback Prevention process (Same as AVB Rollback Protection)
 					- TrustZone Trustlets check the snapshots while a system is booting to check for bootloader versions
-- Samsung TIMA (TrustZone Integrity Management)
+			- **Samsung TIMA (TrustZone Integrity Management)**
 				- Same as DM-Verity kernel integrity checking, but with Samsung additions
-	- TIMA comes after the basic Android DM-Verity checks
 				- Samsung’s TIMA runs inside the TrustZone TEE, which provides a wide variety of security services, including attestation, a trusted user interface, KeyStore, Client Certificate Management and two components that are part of the TIMA real-time protections:
-		- Real-time Kernel Protection (RKP)
+					- **Samsung Real-time Kernel Protection (RKP)**
-		- Periodic Kernel Measurement (PKM)
+					- **Samsung Periodic Kernel Measurement (PKM)**
-- Knox Verified Boot (KVB)
+						- It finds whatever RKP misses
-- Samsung DEFEX
+	- **Samsung DEFEX (Defeat Exploit)**
+		- This is for app protection
 ## How to root device
 ## How to install XPosed Framework
 ## How to install Magisk Manager